-Catalans declare independence from Spain
+Catalan independence crisis escalates

 There were 214 votes in favour and 47 against.

+Urging calm, Mr Rajoy said: "Spain is a serious country, it is a great nation and we are not prepared in any way to allow some people to liquidate our constitution."

-Mr Rajoy is now expected to hold a cabinet meeting and decide what measures to take.
+He is holding a cabinet meeting to decide what measures to take.

 It could include the firing of Catalan leaders, and the Spanish government taking control of the region's finances, police and publicly owned media.